evolvingstuff/vdw2/content/posts/us-life-expectancy-is-short-and-getting-shorter.md

 │   inner_content: `Reminder: in the US Big Pharma just has to show that a new drug is better than a placebo. %%%In many other countries a new drug must be more cost-effective than the existing drug.`
 │   children:
 │   ├── TextNode
-│   │   full_match: `Reminder: in the US Big Pharma just has to show that a new drug is better than a placebo. %%%In many other countries a new drug must be more cost-effective than the existing drug.`
+│   │   full_match: `Reminder: in the US Big Pharma just has to show that a new drug is better than a placebo. ` │   │   inner_content: `Reminder: in the US Big Pharma just has to show that a new drug is better than a placebo. ` │   ├── NewlineNode
+│   │   full_match: `%%%`
+│   │   inner_content: ``
+│   ├── TextNode
-│   │   inner_content: `Reminder: in the US Big Pharma just has to show that a new drug is better than a placebo. %%%In many other countries a new drug must be more cost-effective than the existing drug.`├── TextNode
-│   full_match: `\n`
+│   │   full_match: `In many other countries a new drug must be more cost-effective than the existing drug.` │   │   inner_content: `In many other countries a new drug must be more cost-effective than the existing drug.`├── TextNode │   full_match: `\n`
 │   inner_content: `\n`├── HeadingNode
 │   full_match: `!!!!Life Expectancy - unknown source Sept 2023`